easyrun32/here-listen/README.md

 SET  REACT_APP_USERS_SERVICE_URL=http://localhost:5001

-// To check for you all your env
+// To check all your env type

 SET